The course is based on the use of open resources, in particular Open Data. Domingo et al. (2013) define the concept of Open Data as follows:

 A few lectures are included in the course.
 These are the following:

 Each participant will prepare a personal learning report by the end of the course.
 In this report, reflect on your own and your group's performance.
-The following items must be addressed in the report (feel free to add any other perspectives to your report):
+The following items must be addressed in the report (feel free to add any other perspectives, and feelings, to your report):

 For an acceptable learning report, do not merely describe but reflect on the reasons and analyze!
-The minimum length of the report is three pages plus an attachment describing work hours.
+The minimum length of the report is 1500 words, plus the attachment describing work hours.
+Include a main title, date, and your name in the beginning of the report, but use no subtitles.
 The report is returned to the course teacher by email (email@example.com).

 At the end of the project, your group will